Azure/Verified-Telemetry-Device-Sample/README.md

   > Note: Verified Telemetry status is supported only to analog sensors.
 We are currently working on extending the SDK to support digital sensors.

 ## Verified Telemetry Concepts
-A few key concepts are introduced and discussed below
+A few key concepts of VT are introduced and discussed below:

 1. Sensor Fingerprint